 Unlike other conferences, iLRN 2020 workshops typically do not require the payment of additional fees by participants.
 However, workshop attendees must pre-register for the specific workshops they would like to attend in advance of the conference.
 A limited number of opportunities for prospective sponsors to offer workshops are also available (please contact us at firstname.lastname@example.org for more information).
-Unless otherwise negotiated with the iLRN 2020 Special Sessions, Workshops, and Panels Chair, workshop presenters are responsible for the cost of any materials to be used for the workshop and/or distributed to attendees.

-Proposal template and guidelines
+Proposal/extended abstract template and guidelines

 - Objectives and Take-Aways: What new knowledge and skills will the workshop participants develop during the workshop?
 What, if any, useful information, materials, and resources will they leave with?